New Zealand, South Island

 If you are flying into NZ, its touchdown in the nice airport of ChristChurch (else Queenstown airport may be a good alternative landing zone).

-Pick up your rental car and hear into the city for a feed.
+Pick up your rental car (at the airport?) and head into the city for a feed.

-Christchurch was established in 1850 by English settlers.
-Its English heritage shows in the older buildings, especially in the cultural precinct along Worcester Boulevard (which is open from the River Avon towards the west), where most heritage buildings remain.
+This city was established in 1850 by English settlers.
+You will notice its English heritage showing on the older buildings, especially in the cultural precinct along Worcester Boulevard.
+Flowing through the central city, is the Avon river.

 The scenery towards the later part of this drive is fabulous.
 Definitely sights to behold and treasure during daylight.